DestinE-Climate-DT/Climate-DT-catalog/README.md

 8. nextgems3: Catalog with the nextGEMS cycle3 experiments.
 (Levante)
 9. nextgems4: Catalog with the nextGEMS cycle4 experiments.
 (Levante)
 10. obs: Catalog with the observational datasets. (multi machine)
+11. precomputed-aqua-analysis: Catalog for reloading the aqua-analysis data (mainly used for reloading ensembles in AQUA).
+(Levante)
 If a catalog has some errata or some work to be done, a README file is present in the catalog folder.